A Guide to Club Competitions.

 The Early Bird Singles - The J & W Cropper Trophy.

 The first fixed day competition of the season, the Early Bird Singles is a competition open to both ladies and gentlemen.
 It is a Round Robin competition.
+Because of the Bolton Open, this is being postponed for 2022.

 The Balloted Pairs - The Les Colbourne Memorial Shield.